 Whatever the reason, due to the fact that so many people live in towns and cities, its urban beekeeping or no beekeeping for many.
 However, whilst bees can thrive in towns and cities, urban beekeepers do need to take into account several issues particular to their environment, so if this is something you are contemplating, maybe you would like to think about the following points.

 The temperament of the bees you install in your hive of bee hives,

-4. Is urban beekeeping allowed in the area in which you live?
+Is urban beekeeping allowed in the area in which you live?

 are restrictions on beekeeping.
 If you

 have a city allotment, you may have to negotiate with the body in charge of the

 Which leads to the next point: what kind of provision is there for the bees, in terms of flora?

 Are there plenty of private gardens with an abundance of nectar and pollen-rich flowers?
 Are there sufficient flowering trees and hedgerow?
 Parks and public planting schemes can provide opportunities, but caution is advised if the local council uses insecticides such as neonicotinoid treatments.